KibarovCmd/KIBAR_STM32_NEXTION_ENHANCED_DRIVER/README.md

 This is a common issue and indicates that the paths to the header files are not set correctly.
 From the project settings, add the header file paths to the project for all configurations.

+Question: Can it be used with other KIBAR libraries?

+Yes, it can be easily used with other KIBAR libraries.

+Question: How can I access the complete version of the library?

+Contact the social media accounts listed on the GitHub profile to request the complete version of the library.

 # KIBAR_STM32_NEXTION_ENHANCED_SÜRÜCÜSÜ
 [TR]
 HAL kütüphanesini temel alan, tüm STM32XXXX mikrodenetleyicilerini ve kartlarını desteklemek için geliştirilmiş bir Nextion ENHANCED, DISCOVERY ve BASIC HMI sürücüsüdür.
 Spesifik bazı özellikler dışındaki tüm Nextion HMI komut setlerini destekler.